ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/intro.md

 # Test Driven Development (TDD)
 ---
 ## Getting started
 This scenario will guide you through the creation of a student tracking application.
 There is a preconfigured Java project which contains `Student` and `StudentTest` classes.
-We will be using JUnit5 to build out our test sweet and Gradle to execute the tests.
+We will be using JUnit5 to build out our test suite and Gradle to execute the tests.
 ### Prerequisites for this scenario
 Basic understanding of:
 - Java class design